-- Install the detector into your vacuum chamber. - Keep the vacuum container in case that the detector must be sent back for repair.
-It can also be used to store the detector when not installed in a vacuum chamber.
+• Install the detector into your vacuum chamber.

+• Keep the transport container in case that the detector must be sent back for repair.
+It can also be used for storing the detector temporarily (not longer than one month) when not installed in a vacuum chamber.